HOMO ERECTUS LIFE, STRUCTURES, LANGUAGE, ART AND CULTURE

 “The ancient find would have been impossible without the very modern technology of digital photography.
 The shells, first discovered by celebrated Dutch scientist Eugene Dubois a century ago, have been packed away in boxes for years.
 On a Dutch public holiday in May 2007, Munro seized the opportunity to photograph every one.
 It took him all day.
 When he returned to Australia and flicked through the photos, one in particular stood out.
 An engraving, all but invisible to the naked eye, was quite clear.
 “It was a eureka moment,” he said.
 “I could see immediately that they were man-made engravings.
 There was no other explanation.”“

-Homo Erectus Shelter
+Homo Erectus Shelters and Buildings

 20120202-800px-Terra-Amata-Hut 2.gif

-Terra Amata Hut
+Terra Amata Hut, named after

-The oldest recognized buildings in the world are twelve 400,000-year-old huts found in Nice, France in 1960.
+Among the oldest recognized buildings in the world are twelve 400,000-year-old huts found in Nice, France in 1960.
 Uncovered by an excavator preparing to build a new house, the oval shelters ranged from 26 feet to 49 feet in length and were between 13 feet and 20 feet wide.
 They were built of 3-inch in diameter stakes and braced by a ring of stones.
 Longer poles were set around the perimeter as supports.
 The huts had hearths and pebble-lined pits and were defined by stake holes.

 Ancient humans thought to be Homo erectus that lived 350,000 years ago near present-day Bilzingsleben, East Germany constructed shelters similar to those of Bushmen in southern Africa.
 Circular bone and stone foundations were discovered for three huts between 9 and 13 feet across.
 In the middle of on circle, archaeologist found an elephant tusk, which they speculated was a center post.